rishigurnani/polygnn_trainer/README.md

       │   model_1.pt
       │   ...
   ```
-- Offline, prepare a melted data frame of points to run inference on.
-Again, it is required that node features and graph features are provided in several dictionaries; one dictionary per row of the melted dataframe.
+- Prepare a DataFrame of points to run inference on.
+Again, it is required that graph features are provided in several dictionaries; one dictionary per row of the melted dataframe.
 - Load the ensemble using `pt.load.load_ensemble`.
 Fields needed to instantiate the submodels can be passed into `submodel_kwargs_dict`.
   ```python
   ensemble = pt.load.load_ensemble(